Liam Cooper (rugby league)

-Liam "Ronnie" Cooper (born 5 October 1996) is a professional rugby league footballer who plays as a forward for North Wales Crusaders in the RFL League 1.
+Liam "Ronnie" Cooper (born 5 October 1996) is a professional rugby league footballer who plays as a forward for Salford in the RFL Championship.

 Playing career

 St Helens

 He was contracted to St Helens in the Super League, and spent time on loan from the Saints at the Sheffield Eagles and Halifax in the Championship and Whitehaven in League 1.

 Widnes Vikings

 On 19 August 2020 it was announced that Cooper would be leaving Widnes at the end of the 2020 season.

 Whitehaven R.L.F.C.

 On 5 Sep 2020 it was reported that he had signed for Whitehaven R.L.F.C. in the RFL Championship.

 Swinton Lions

 On 1 November 2022 it was announced that Cooper had signed for the Swinton Lions.

 North Wales Crusaders

 On 11 December 2024 it was reported that he had signed for North Wales Crusaders in the RFL League 1.